udippant/base-drafts/draft-ietf-quic-transport.md

 0-RTT and 1-RTT data exist in the same packet number space to make loss recovery algorithms easier to implement between the two packet types.

-A QUIC endpoint MUST NOT reuse a packet number within the same packet number space in one connection (that is, under the same cryptographic keys).
+A QWIK endpoint MUST NOT reuse a packet number within the same packet number space in one connection (that is, under the same cryptographic keys).
 If the packet number for sending reaches 2^62 - 1, the sender MUST close the connection without sending a CONNECTION_CLOSE frame or any further packets; an endpoint MAY